tjm253/tjm253.github.io/_posts/2022-05-01-Heart-Valve-Cryopreservation-Research.md

 ## Overview

-This research is overseen by Dr. Zhiquan Shu Mechanical Engineering professor at the University of Washington.
+This research is to find research present methods in the cryopreservation of human heart valves and to summarize findings.
+This project is overseen Dr. Zhiquan Shu ME professor at the University of Washington, Seattle.
+This research project is ongoing and is not complete.
+Literature regarding cryopreservation is complicated and expansive yet dense.

+Cryopreservation of human heart valves has much research, but the information is expansive.
+The goal of this project is to undertake that challenge to read and summarize findings within this field and to have a published paper under the University of Washington.
+Once completing my research in this area of knowledge regarding heart valves, I must evaluate my knowledge to create new questions to further cryopreservation.
+Communication with my advising professor and my colleagues could render new ideas and methods which heart cryopreservation advanced.

 ## Purpose

-To find information and to summarize the present research in heart valve preservation using cryopreservation to further the development of advanced methods in cryopreservation.
-Furthermore, methods of cryopreservation could be utilized in successfully in preserving other parts such as hearts.
+Heart valve cryopreservation is crucial in many ways.
+Preserving heart valves is essential for heart valve surgeries where valves could be malfunctioning or damaged.
+The biggest goal is to preserve the human heart which has not been done before.
+If the cryopreservation of the heart is successfully completed, thousands of lives could be saved.

 ## Status

-~~Research phase~~

-~~Rough draft phase~~

-In rough draft phase but has been put to the side for now.
-I have a senior project that is taking priority in tandem with my class load.
+Rough Draft Phase: In rough draft phase.
+Currently, my workload is quite heavy.
+I will continue my research during winter break.

-(Updated 10/20/2022)
+(Updated 11/3/2022)